Forget camping! If you’re looking for one of the most secluded places to stay at in all of Europe then the Bubble Hotel in Estonia is for you!

 It’s not quite camping and it’s not quite glamping, but it is so different from any other place I’ve stayed in.

-If you’re looking to get away from it all (or if you’re like me looking to take some photos of the night sky!) then the Bubble Hotel is the perfect place.
+If you’re looking to get away from it all (or if you’re like me looking to take some photos of the night sky!) then the Bubble Hotel in Estonia is the perfect place.
 They don’t come much more secluded than this one.

 The Bubble Hotel costs €99 per night (Sunday to Thursday) and €119 per night (Friday and Saturday) and includes breakfast.
 You also get 20% off if you stay a second night.

 What do you reckon?
 Think you’d enjoy staying at the Bubble Hotel or would it be too quiet and secluded for you?
 Let me know in the comments below!

 My visit to Estonia was part of a press trip organised by the Estonian tourist board.
 As always, all views and opinions are entirely my own and without bias.